 Australian Markets Notably Lower

-(RTTNews) - The Australian stock market is notably lower on Monday, extending the losses in the previous five sessions, following the mixed from Wall Street on Friday.
-The benchmark S&P/ASX 200 index is falling well below the 8,750.00 level, with weakness across most sectors led by mining and energy stocks.
+(RTTNews) - The Australian stock market is notably lower on Monday, reversing some of the gains in the previous session, following the mixed cues from Wall Street on Friday.
+The benchmark S&P/ASX 200 index is falling below the 8,700.00 level, with weakness in energy and technology stocks, with a mixed performance in most other sectors.

 Oil stocks are mostly lower.
-Beach energy is slipping almost 3 percent, Origin Energy is declining more than 2 percent and Woodside Energy is edging down 0.5 percent, while Santos is edging up 0.4 1ercent.
+Beach energy is edging down 0.3 percent, Woodside Energy is declining almost 2 percent and Santos is down almost 1 percent, while Origin Energy is edging up 0.2 percent.

-Among tech stocks, Afterpay owner Block, Xero and WiseTech Global are losing almost 1 percent each, while Appen is slipping more than 1 percent.
-Zip is advancing almost 2 percent.
+Among tech stocks, Afterpay owner Block is gaining more than 1 percent, Appen is edging up 0.4 percent and Xero is adding almost 1 percent, while Zip is edging down 0.4 percent and WiseTech Global is losing almost 2 percent.

-Meanwhile, the major European markets moved to the downside on the day.
-While the U.K.'s FTSE 100 Index fell by 0.6 percent, the French CAC 40 Index and the German DAX Index both dipped by 0.2 percent.
+Meanwhile, most major European markets were closed for May Day, but U.K. stocks showed a modest move to the downside.
+The U.K.'s FTSE 100 Index edged down by 0.1 percent.

-Crude oil prices soared on Monday after the proposed U.S.-Iran negotiations were called off by the U.S. as supply disruption concerns continue.
-West Texas Intermediate crude for June delivery was up $2.32 or 2.46 percent at $96.72 per barrel.
+Crude oil prices plunged on Friday on hopes for an end to hostilities even as the Strait of Hormuz remains closed, continuing to disrupt crude oil supply.
+West Texas Intermediate crude for June delivery was down $3.28 or 3.28 percent at $101.79 per barrel.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!